 DATA Breach Prevention:

-Deploy web application firewalls to detect/prevent common web attacks, such as cross-site scripting, SQL injection and directory traversal attacks.
+- Deploy web application firewalls to detect/prevent common web attacks, such as cross-site scripting, SQL injection, and directory traversal attacks.
 Review and mitigate the top 10 list of web application security risks identified by the Open Web Application Security Project (OWASP).
-If relying on third-party hosting services, require deployment of firewalls.
+If relying on third-party hosting services, require the deployment of firewalls.

-Implement Always On Secure Socket Layer (AOSSL) for all servers requiring log in authentication and data collection.
-AOSSL helps prevent sniffing data from being transmitted between client devices, wireless access points and intermediaries.
+- Implement Always On Secure Socket Layer (AOSSL) for all servers requiring log login authentication and data collection.
+AOSSL helps prevent sniffing data from being transmitted between client devices, wireless access points and, intermediaries.

-Regularly Update Security Programs.
-An out-of-date antivirus software is almost as ineffective as not having one at all.
+- Regularly Update Security Programs.
+Out-of-date antivirus software is almost as ineffective as not having one at all.
 Don’t ignore those little pop-ups and reminders to download the latest update, and make sure your employees don’t, either.

-Develop, test and continually refine a data breach response plan.
-Regularly review and improve the plan based upon changes in your organization’s information technology, data collection and security posture.
+- Develop, test, and continually refine a data breach response plan.
+Regularly review and improve the plan based on changes in your organization’s information technology, data collection, and security posture.
 Take the time after an incident to conduct a post-mortem and make improvements to your plan.
 Conduct regular tabletop exercises testing your plan and personnel.